kdlovett/keith-website/about.md

 * Some stuff about computer science or math.
 * Some stuff I write.
 * Some stuff!

+I study computer science at Boston University.
+Within the field, there are three things which interest me most: data-driven decision making and its effects on environments, systems, and software as a creative medium.

 # About this Site